-Two hours is a long time to do anything, let alone sit down in a set and face forward or to the side.
-Add children in the mix and things can definitely get a little complicated.
+Two hours is a long time to do anything, let alone sit down in a set and face forward or to the side on an flight.
+Add children in the mix and things can definitely get complicated.

-Despite my fears and doubts we did it.
-We successfully boarded 16 flights, rode on 11 different trains, took countless taxi cabs, took three boat rides and rented three cars all over the span of six months abroad.
+Despite my fears, we successfully boarded 16 flights, rode on 11 different trains, took countless taxi cabs, took three boat rides and rented three cars all over the span of six months abroad.

 The first international flight we took, I was a wreck.
 Though I meticulously planned out every hour of the flight, I didn’t pack nearly enough snacks.
 But thankfully, the kids had enough toys to play with.